Image

 • Lead counsel in the firm’s successful representation of federal district Judge Emmet Sullivan in mandamus proceedings before the D.C.
 Circuit arising out of the criminal case against former White House National Security Advisor Michael Flynn.
 After the Department of Justice sought to dismiss Flynn's guilty plea and conviction, Wilkinson Stekloff was hired to defend Judge Sullivan against an effort to prematurely terminate the case.
 The D.C.
 Circuit ultimately ruled in a bipartisan, 9-2 decision that the case should be reinstated and returned to Judge Sullivan.

-• Lead trial counsel for Georgia-Pacific in a multibillion-dollar class action in Chicago federal court alleging Sherman Act violations by the largest manufacturers in the containerboard and corrugated products industries.
+• Lead trial counsel for Georgia-Pacific in a multibillion-dollar federal court class action alleging Sherman Act violations by the largest manufacturers in the containerboard and corrugated products industries.
 The court granted summary judgment for Georgia-Pacific one day after it had preliminarily approved a settlement in which the company’s co-defendants agreed to pay over $350 million.

 • Lead trial counsel for the NCAA in lawsuits brought by current and former student-athletes challenging, under the Sherman Act, NCAA rules limiting the level of athletics-based financial aid and benefits that student-athletes may receive.
 The Court’s opinion reaffirmed the procompetitive value of the NCAA’s rules limiting pay for student-athletes while enjoining certain limitations on benefits that student-athletes may receive.